-The G586SP/G586SP AIO package includes a card-edge bracket with serial and mouse port.
+The G586SP/G586SP AIO package includes one optional card-edge bracket with mouse port cable.
 If you set JP3 to On, Enabled, make sure you connect the PS/2 mouse port to Connector J3.
 The default is set to On, enabled.
 If you want to disable this function, set JP3 to Off.

-Jumper JP5 (G586SP AlO only) Onboard VGA Interrupt
+Jumper JP5 (G586SP AIO only) Onboard VGA Interrupt